-In this tutorial you will learn what is Defect Priority, What is Defect Severity, How to set it, and Defect Triage process with many examples to understand the concept clearly.
+In this tutorial, you will learn what is Defect Severity and Priority, How to set it, and Defect Triage process with many examples to understand the concept clearly.

 The two main parameters that form the basis for effective defect tracking and resolution are:

 These are often a confused concept and are almost used interchangeably amongst not only test teams but also development teams.
 There’s a fine line between the two and it’s important to understand that there are indeed differences between the two.

 Let’s understand briefly the theoretical definitions of the two parameters in the next section.

 What is Bug Priority and Severity?

 Priority by the English definition is used in the comparative of two things or conditions, where one has to be given more importance than the other(s) and has to be tackled with/resolved first before proceeding to the next one(s).
 Therefore in the context of defects, the priority of a defect would indicate the urgency with which it would need to be fixed.

 Severity by the English definition is used to describe the gravity of an undesirable occurrence.
 Hence when it comes to bugs, the severity of a bug would indicate the effect it has on the system in terms of its impact.

 Priority and Severity have some classifications amongst them that aid in determining how the defect must be handled.
 A lot of different organizations have different defect logging tools, so the levels might vary.